 When you are making use of these Java commands, using a TAB button in an IDE will fast pace your development work as the keywords will be auto-generated in this case.

-These are some of the Java commands and keywords which can are frequently used by the Java developers.
+These are some of the Java commands and keywords which Java developers can frequently use.
 There are several other commands which take into play along with the logic of the program.
-Hope you liked our article.
+I hope you liked our article.
 Stay tuned.

 This has been a guide to Java Commands.
-Here we have discussed basic as well as advanced Java commands and some immediate Java Commands.
-You may also look at the following article to learn more-
+Here we have discussed basic, intermediate, and advanced Java Commands and tips and tricks to use.
+You may also look at the following article to learn more –